shivasankarka/Tenka/README.md

     <hr style="border-top: 1px solid white; width: 100%; margin: 20px 0;">
 </p>

 Tenka is a powerful and user-friendly package manager tailored for the Mojo programming language.
 The name `Tenka` is derived from the Japanese word `点火`, meaning "ignition," symbolizing my mission to fuel Mojo's 🔥 capabilities and your development journey with ease and efficiency.

-With Tenka, you can effortlessly search and install from github, and remove Mojo packages in your projects, making your development process smoother and more efficient.
+With Tenka, you can effortlessly create, delete environments with different Mojo versions.
+You can search and install packges from github, and remove Mojo packages from environments, making your development process smoother and more efficient.

 ## Features

-- **Create & Remove environments**: Easily create virtual environments to isolate your projects and manage their dependencies and remove them easily.
+- **Create & Remove Environments**: Easily create virtual environments to isolate your projects, manage their dependencies, and remove them effortlessly.
-- **Activate and deactivate environments**: Switch between different environments to work on different projects without conflicts.
+- **Activate and Deactivate Environments**: Seamlessly switch between different environments to work on various projects without conflicts.
-- **Install packages**: Install packages directly into a specific environment, ensuring that your project has the necessary dependencies.
+- **Install Packages**: Directly install packages into a specific environment to ensure your project has all necessary dependencies.
-- **Search Packages**: Quickly find the Mojo packages you need from Github.
+- **Search Packages**: Quickly find the Mojo packages you need from GitHub.
-- **Uninstall Packages**: Cleanly remove unwanted Mojo packages from your projects.
+- **Uninstall Packages**: Safely remove unwanted Mojo packages from your projects.
+- **Package Modules**: Package local Mojo modules directly and add them to the currently active environment.

 ## Long terms goals
-- Ability to create and deactivate mojo environments with different mojo versions.
 - Better control over package installation from GitHub
 - Improved dependency management
 - Support for package versioning

+## Setting upx

-## Installation
+### Installation
 To get started with Tenka, you can install it using pip.
 Follow these simple steps:

 1. Clone the Tenka repository: